sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 A virtual machine running **Ubuntu Linux** hosts the NGINX server, and users can access the website through the VM’s **external IP address**.

-This project showcases basic **cloud networking, firewall configuration, and Linux server administration** using Google Cloud Platform.
+This project demonstrates basic **cloud networking, firewall configuration, and Linux server administration** using Google Cloud Platform.

 ---